pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not yet effective in the current TiDB version.
-Do not change the default value.
+> The feature controlled by this variable is not GA yet in the current TiDB version.
+Evaluate it carefully at your own risk.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Integer
-- Default value: `0`
+- Default value: `536870912` (512 MiB)
-- Range: `0` or `[536870912, 9223372036854775807]`
+- Range: `0` or `[67108864, 9223372036854775807]`
+- Before TiDB v8.4.0, the default value of this variable is `0`.
+- Starting from TiDB v8.4.0, the default value is `536870912`.
 - This variable controls the size of the schema cache in TiDB.
 The unit is byte.
-The default value is `0`, which means the cache limit feature is disabled.
-To enable this feature, you need to set a value within the range `[536870912, 9223372036854775807]`.
+If the value is `0`, it means the cache limit feature is disabled.
+To enable this feature, you need to set a value within the range `[67108864, 9223372036854775807]`.
 TiDB will use this value as the maximum available memory limit and apply the Least Recently Used (LRU) algorithm to cache the required tables, effectively reducing the memory used by schema information.

 ### tidb_schema_version_cache_limit <span class="version-mark">New in v7.4.0</span>